imgd-4000-2021/syllabus_and_notes/README.md

 - Source control / asset management for game engines

 ## Learning in the time of COVID-19
-Your first priority in this difficult time should be taking care of yourself, your family, and limiting your risk of contracting / spreading COVID-19.
+Your first priority in this difficult time should be taking care of yourself, your family, and limiting your risk of contracting / spreading COVID-19 (and get vaccinated!)
 All individual assignments in this class will come with a recommneded due date that is intended to help keep you on track, *but you are free to turn them in at any point in the course*.
 Group assignments will have stricter deadlines to try and keep projects on track.

-If you wind up needing an incomplete in the class, I will give it to you assuming you've been participating to a reasonable extent, and we can work together on completing assignments when you're ready to go.
-Don't let this class add more stress to your life; use it as a time to have fun with a powerful game engine building an interactive experience with your talented peers.
+Don't let this class add too muchh more stress to your life; use it as a time to have fun with a powerful game engine building an interactive experience with your talented peers.
 At the same time, try to remember that you are working on a project as part of a team, and communicate to your teammates what you feel you can reasonably contribute and when you will be able to deliver it.

 ## Course Communication / Meetings
 Course communication will primarily occur through the course Discord server; please email the instructor directly if you do not have access to this.
 Zoom meetings will also be announced in Discord.
 Canvas will solely be used for posting grades to assignments.
 Lecture notes / materials will be found in this GitHub organization.